zzyzek/sandbox/ulhp/hc-umans-companion.md

 > Let $c'$ be the ~first~ **last**  cell in this search that is alternating.

+---

 pg.
 59:

 > The directed edges are required to ensure that multiple consecutive link edges ~are~ cannot
 > appear in a path in $H$.

+---

 pg.
 52:

 > The bottom most and topmost vertical dark edges *are* ~not~ implied by the degree constraint - ...

+---

+pg.
+498 (3/10) of Umans and Lenhart's paper:

+> *Definition 2* An *alternating strip sequence* is defined as follows:
+>
+> 1. an odd alternating strip **that starts on a border cell** is an alternating strip sequence, and
+> ...

+Bold emphasis mine.
+The subsequent Lemma 4 is **not true** unless this condition is added to the definition of alternating strip sequences.

+Note that in [UL97], the definition of odd alternating strips doesn't condition they start on a border cell whereas in [U96] odd alternating strips are defined to start on a border cell.
+The ommission might have occured from copying from [U96] to the [UL97] paper without noticing the discrepency between odd alternating strips.

 References